Help us improve

 Performs code review on files, directories, recent git changes, or PRs, providing actionable feedback on quality, security, performance, maintainability, and testing.

-/code-reviewReviews local uncommitted changes or GitHub PRs (pass PR number/URL) for security vulnerabilities, code quality issues, and best practices.
-Generates severity-based report with file locations, descriptions, and fixes.
+/code-reviewReviews local uncommitted changes or GitHub pull requests for security, code quality, and best practices.
+Also supports PR review mode with full file context.

 /code-reviewReviews uncommitted changes for security vulnerabilities, code quality issues, and best practices using git diff.
 Generates report with severity levels, locations, descriptions, fixes; blocks commits on critical/high issues.